laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 potentially maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.

-These constraints still allow some variation, in particular, there is more than one serialization for data items that contain maps: The order of serialization of map entries is ignored in CBOR (as it is in JSON), so maps with more than one entry have all permutations of these
+These constraints still allow some variation.
+In particular, there is more than one serialization for data items that contain maps: The order of serialization of map entries is ignored in CBOR (as it is in JSON), so maps with more than one entry have all permutations of these